The Fantastic Four: First Steps: Cast

-Reed's best friend, a former astronaut, and a member of the Fantastic Four whose skin has been transformed into a layer of orange rock, granting him superhuman strength and durability.
-Moss-Bachrach found comparisons between Ben and his character Richie Jerimovich in the series The Bear (2022–present), noting both were "deeply loyal people" and "fighters with a fierce sense of code, morality, and family".
+Reed's best friend, a former astronaut, and a member of the Fantastic Four whose skin has been transformed into a layer of near-impenetrable orange rock, granting him superhuman strength and durability.
+Throughout the film, the Thing grows a rocky beard, just like in the comics—specifically in Fantastic Four vol. 1 #605 (April 2012).
+Moss-Bachrach found comparisons between Grimm and his character Richie Jerimovich in the series The Bear (2022–2026), noting both were "deeply loyal people" and "fighters with a fierce sense of code, morality, and family".
 Moss-Bachrach portrays the Thing through motion capture and computer-generated imagery (CGI) rather than prosthetic makeup, and discussed that process with Mark Ruffalo, who portrays the Hulk in the MCU using the same technology.
+Portraying a character through motion capture was attractive to Moss-Bachrach because it gave him a freedom to experiment and "push [his] physicality as an actor".
 In addition to Moss-Bachrach performing his scenes in a motion-capture suit, some takes were re-filmed with the actor using different body extensions or a stand-in wearing a life-sized Thing costume to help the other actors reference the space that the character takes up.
+Moss-Bachrach felt it was beneficial to be on set with his other actors, who were able to look at him as Ben Grimm rather than the Thing.
 Shakman consulted scientists and studied desert rocks to find the best reference for the Thing's appearance; a specific desert rock that matched his desired look for the Thing, referred to as "Jennifer", was also filmed on set as a lighting reference for the visual effects team.